My interest in racing began with Slew

 Favorite things to do

-- Cheer on my sons at their soccer, baseball and basketball games
+- Cheer on my sons at their soccer, basketball, and football games

 - Dine at restaurants, or visit wineries with my husband